📅 2023-05-26 — Session: Critique and Analysis of Gabaix’s Volatility Model

 ⭐ Priority: MEDIUM

-• Conducted a critique of Gabaix’s model, focusing on the assumptions of linearization, uniform variance, and generalization from the Herfindahl index.
+• Conducted a critique of Gabaix’s idiosyncratic volatility model, focusing on the missteps in linearization, uniform variance assumptions, and generalizations from the Herfindahl index.

 • Proposed methodologies for further investigation into the relationship between idiosyncratic variance and population size.